Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 **Isabella**: "Falling behind shouldn't come at the expense of our values.
 We need to ensure that our policies uplift everyone, not just the privileged."

 ### Scene 2: Finding Common Ground - Enhanced
-*Setting: A quiet cafÃ© after a long day of meetings.*
+*Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity.
 We need to ensure that our economic models reflect the values of inclusivity and fairness.
 I believe that if we can show the benefits of this approach, it might resonate with the public."

+**Marcus**: "That could work.
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

+**Isabella**: "Exactly!
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
+If we can present a united front, we might be able to sway some of the skeptics."

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."